CERN/TIGRE/README.md

 TIGRE: Tomographic Iterative GPU-based Reconstruction Toolbox
 ======

-TIGRE is a MATLAB/CUDA toolbox for fast and accurate 3D tomographic reconstruction, created jointly by University of Bath's Engineering Tomography Lab and CERN.
+TIGRE is a MATLAB and Python/CUDA toolbox for fast and accurate 3D tomographic reconstruction (any geometry), created jointly by University of Bath's Engineering Tomography Lab and CERN.

 The aim of TIGRE is to provide a wide range of easy-to-use iterative algorithms to the tomographic research community.
 We would like to build an stronger bridge between algorithm researchers and imaging researchers, by encouraging and supporting contributions from both sides into TIGRE.

 TIGRE is free to use and distribute, use it, modify it, break it, share it; the only requirement is proper referencing to the authors.

-Currently it contains Cone Beam CT geometries, and a beta of parallel geometries.

 If you wissh to be added to the mailing list of TIGRE, please send an email to tigre.toolbox@gmail.com.
 We will only contact you whenever a new version of TIGRE is released or with important news.